-Cottonwood Hot Springs was a hotel and Sanitarium.
-Located 5.5 miles west of Buena Vista, at the entrance of Cottonwood Canyon.
+Cottonwood Hot Springs was originally a hotel and then a sanitorium.
+The original structure was located a little to the east of the current lodge, at the entrance of Cottonwood Canyon.

-The main structure housed the reception room, office, library and parlor.
-The private rooms of the medical attendant, bridal chamber, dining hall and kitchen.
+The main structure housed the reception room, office, library and parlor, the private rooms of the medical attendant, bridal chamber, dining hall and kitchen.
 The two outside wings were for sleeping apartments, and bathing purposes.
 The water from the lower springs flowed hot and was used in the treatment of catarrh and for drinking purposes.
-The water from the upper springs was conveyed to the house by pipes; and was used for bathing purposes as a specific in the treatment of rheumatism and dyspepsia.
-The water was said to be between 132 and 150.
+The water from the upper springs was conveyed to the house by pipes; and was used for bathing purposes and in the treatment of rheumatism and dyspepsia.
+The water was said to be between 132 and 150 degrees.

 Historic Cottonwood Hot Springs